 Hostel bathrooms can be the worst part of budget travel, but they're not all bad.
-Some are actually just as nice as you'd find in a hotel.
+Actually, some are just as nice as you'd find in a hotel.

 You should, however, prepare yourself for shared bathrooms, though private hostel rooms may have an en suite.
 Hostel bathrooms usually start the day clean, but you may be sharing with double digit numbers of backpacks who do not share your bathroom habits, hygiene practices (whatever they may be), or bathroom cleanliness standards.

-There's a bit more to know and consider about hostel bathrooms -- and a few things to keep in mind.
+There's more to know and consider about hostel bathrooms, and a few things to keep in mind.

 Expect to Share Your Bathroom